Updated: Feb 4

 Also notice that; Jesus is not just the vine, He is the true vine.
 Jesus would only need to point this out if false vines were available.
 He knew His disciples would be tempted to attach themselves to idols.
-The pull of worldly vines offer supplemental satisfaction and promise false fruit, but only one attachment produces abundance and leaves those eating nourished and satisfied.
+The pull of worldly vines offer supplemental satisfaction and promise false fruit, but only one attachment produces abundance and leaves those eating with the nourishment necessary for sustained life.

-Next, Jesus carefully moved His disciples into a better understanding of the process of production.
+Jesus carefully moved His disciples into a better understanding of this production process.
 He knew, soon these men He loved so dearly would be walking this journey in a new way.
 Up until now they were attached to Him in the physical.
 Everywhere He went, they went.
 They received the family inheritance because Jesus held the keys and unlocked every door.

-Soon Jesus would hand over the keys to the kingdom and His disciples would need to walk connected with Him spiritually instead of just physically to open the doors to their future freedoms and abundance.
+Soon Jesus would hand over the keys to the kingdom and His disciples would need to walk connected with Him spiritually.

 Our children and their attachment to us, as parents, allows them to navigate this world without holding the keys.
 Eventually though, they grow up and begin to walk differently.
 Their level of responsibility increases and they begin to open their own doors.

 In the process of farming, the vinedresser (farmer) makes two trips through his vineyard.
-First time through he devotes himself to "cutting off" every branch unable to bear fruit.
+First time through he devotes himself to "cutting off"every branch unable to bear fruit.
 The words “cut off” in Greek actually mean to “lift up.”
-Up and down the rows the vinedresser walks, carrying with him a bucket of water and sponge.
-He looks for one thing; fruitless branches.
+Up and down the rows, the vinedresser walks, carrying with him a bucket of water and sponge.
+As he walks he looks for one thing; fruitless branches.

 God cares about the things in our lives.
-So much so, that leaving them barren and weighed down isn't an option.
-It was often that the branches not producing fruit had fallen low to the ground and gotten covered in dirt or mud leaving them unexposed to the sun.
+So much so, that leaving barren and weighed down branches isn't an option.
+A lot of times the branches not producing fruit had fallen low to the ground and the weight of dirt or mud left them unexposed to the sun.
 Their conditions caused fruit production to be rather difficult.
 They weren’t useless, they were just fruitless.
 The farmer, in His goodness, would take his sponge, dip it in the water, wash the branch off and then “lift it up” attaching it to a fruitful, healthy vine, hoping exposure to the sun would soon produce the fruit it was created to bare.

 This entire process of fruit production, pruning and energy restoration is dependent upon one thing: